-- 3 large radishes, sliced into thin circles, (watermelon radishes are best when available)
+- 3 radishes large, sliced into thin circles, (watermelon radishes are best when available)

-Preheat the grill to high heat.
-Toss the shrimp in the olive oil, salt and pepper.
-Place on the grill and grill until lightly charred, turning half way though.
+- Preheat the grill to high heat.
+Toss the shrimp in the olive oil, salt, and pepper.
+Place on the grill and grill until lightly charred, turning halfway through.
 About 2 to 3 minutes per side.
 Shrimp will be pink and firm.
 Remove from grill and cool completely.